ndleah/python-mini-project/Encode_Morse.py/Readme.md

 <img src = "https://github.com/JohnN310/python-mini-project/blob/b03e7b77ed1f39475a1be8705d79b0411ae0305f/Encode_Morse.py/Morse-Code-Letters-and-Numbers.jpg" width="40%" height="40%">

 ## 🛠️ Description
 Morse encoder is a tool or program that converts text into Morse code, a system of representing letters and numbers using a combination of dots (.) and dashes (-).
-Morse Encoder is responsible for encripting English into Morse code.
+Morse Encoder is responsible for encrypting English into Morse code.

 ## ⚙️ Languages or Frameworks Used
 The primary Language for the code is Python.
 There are no dependencies.